WebNN Flags in Chromium based Browsers

 ---|---|

-Description | The --no-sandbox flag disables Chromium’s security sandbox, which isolates browser processes to prevent malicious code execution.
+Description | Disables Chromium’s security sandbox, which isolates browser processes to prevent malicious code execution.
 While sometimes used in development/testing environments, using this flag in regular browsing is dangerous as it removes essential security protections. |

-Note | Running with --no-sandbox is an insecure configuration.
+Note | This is an insecure configuration.
 After performing the test, you should quit Chrome and re-launch normally. |

 Usage | "%LOCALAPPDATA%\Google\Chrome SxS\Application\chrome.exe" --no-sandbox |